A look inside Kentucky's mail-in ballot process

 "This is the vault that we keep all of our ballots in.
 We've got 15 different ballot faces, and we have to find her specific ballot, which is ballot 11," Griggs explained.

-She maked sure the ballot matched the labels, and inserted an instruction sheet.
+She made sure the ballot matched the labels, and inserted an instruction sheet.
 There are two places on the ballot envelope highlighted to sign before returning.

 Then, she placed the ballot envelope inside the mailing envelope.
 She scanned the envelope's bar code so Shamarria can keep track of her ballot.